rsalesc/robox.io/docs/setters/first-steps.md

 !!! tip
     You can notice when you called {{rbx.run}}, the testcases were built really fast.
-    That's because {{robox}} caches certain calls based on the hash tree of your package (similar to Makefile).
+    That's because {{rbx}} caches certain calls based on the hash tree of your package (similar to Makefile).
 You can explicitly clear this cache by calling {{rbx.clean}}.

 <figure markdown="span">